-If we know the connection string syntax, click on the Connection string box and type out the string or we can use the Edit button to use the Connection Properties dialogue box.
+If we know the connection string syntax, click on the Connection string box and type out the string or we can use the Edit button to use the Connection Properties dialog box.

 Give a server name and in the drop down list below, select a database name and click OK.

-Now let’s take quick look at the Credentials page.
-Here we can see the default as Windows Integrated Security.
+Now let’s take a quick look at the Credentials page.
+Here, we can see the default as Windows Integrated Security.

 Another option is Prompt for credentials.
 If we select this option, we can enter some text which will be displayed to the users to let them know that the credentials are needed.

 If the data source doesn’t require any credentials, we can select the last option, Do not use credentials.